-Short for beauty balm, the best BB creams are multitasking marvels that blur the skin, provide a veil of colour and offer a host of skincare perks to boot.
-But with so many benefits, you might be left wondering how to apply BB cream for the best results - before primer, after serum, alongside your moisturizer?
+Whether it's a serum or moisturizer, products should be applied in certain ways to maximize their full potential—generally, we're talking layering in order of viscosity from light to heavy.
+But where does BB cream fit into this equation?
+Short for beauty balm, the best BB creams are multitasking marvels that blur the skin, provide a veil of color, and offer a host of skincare perks to boot.
+But with so many benefits, you might be left wondering how to apply BB cream for the best results—before primer, after serum, alongside your moisturizer?

 How to apply BB cream for best results

 Step 1: Prep your skin